 For all cases except cases b, n, za and zc, in WB-S1 mode, if the UE has an applicable UE radio capability ID for the current UE radio configuration in the selected PLMN, the UE shall set the URCIDA bit to "UE radio capability ID available" in the UE radio capability ID availability IE of the TRACKING AREA UPDATE REQUEST message.

 For all cases except case b, if the UE supports WUS assistance, then the UE shall set the WUSA bit to "WUS assistance supported" in the UE network capability IE, and if the UE is not attaching for emergency bearer services, the UE may include its UE paging probability information in the Requested WUS assistance information IE in the TRACKING AREA UPDATE REQUEST message.

+If the UE supports MUSIM and requests the network to release the NAS signalling connection, the UE in EMM-CONNECTED mode shall set the Release connection bit to "NAS signalling connection release requested" in the Connection release request IE and may set the paging restriction preferences in the Paging restriction IE in the TRACKING AREA UPDATE REQUEST message.
+In addition, the UE shall

+- set the "active" flag to 0 in the EPS update type IE; and

+- set the "signalling active" flag to 0 in the Additional update type IE, if the Additional update type IE is included.

+Editor’s Note [MUSIM]: What is meant by "If the UE supports MUSIM" and all such statements in the specification is for FFS and will be specified subsequently

 Figure 5.5.3.2.2.1: Tracking area updating procedure